-I guess, if the headline didn't give it away, today we should all say "Happy Birthday America."
+I guess, if the headline didn't give it away, tomorrow, we should all say, "Happy Birthday America!"

 Independence Day, commonly known as the Fourth of July or July Fourth, is a federal holiday in the United States commemorating the adoption of the Declaration of Independence on July 4, 1776, declaring independence from Great Britain.